Skip to content

 How it works

-Each agent identity owns its own channels and conversation history.
+Each agent identity owns its mailbox, tunnel, and (optionally) phone number, plus its conversation history.
 Contacts, notes, and vault entries live at the organization level, and you scope each one to the set of agents that should view or edit it.

 Organization